To view test details, first go to the Manage Tests page (Tests/Campaigns > Manage Tests). You can then get to test details page in one of three ways:

 The bottom part of the Test Details page provides detailed data about the emails sent to each target in the test.
 It shows whether the metrics are current and when the metrics were ran on that email, the associated target name, email address, sub group, department, number of emails delivered/opened, number of times links were clicked in the email, data extended, training received, and whether the target reported the email as phishing (read more about these terms in this article).

-To the right of the email details are three button icons: a report phishing flag (which will cause the email to that target to show up as reported on the test), an inspection image (which will take you to the target details page for that target), and a generate target report button (which will generate an Individual Target Report on that target).
+To the right of the email details is a drop-down containing three buttons: Log Report Action (which will cause the email to that target to show up as reported on the test; if a report action has already been logged, then this button will be Unlog Report Action), View Target Details (which will take you to the target details page for that target), and Generate Target Report (which will generate an Individual Target Report on that target).

 Above the list of emails are three more icon buttons: Copy, CSV, Excel, and PDF.
 The Copy button will copy the emails data to your clipboard.
 The CSV, Excel, and PDF buttons will each download/open the data as CSV, Excel, or PDF files.

 The Actions tab shows a breakdown by action for the test.
-It shows the email associated with the action, the date/time of the action, the action type (Email Opened, Reported, etc.), the IP address associated with the action, the type of operating system that caused the action, the browser on which the action was performed, and whether the target reported the email was reported as phishing.
+It shows the email associated with the action, the date/time of the action, the action type (Email Opened, Reported, etc.), the IP address associated with the action, a breakdown of user-agent information, any filters applied to the action, AHD fingerprints, and current status.
+You can mass select actions from this tab and manually verify them.

 This section shows detailed information about the IP address from which the test actions originated.
 It shows the number of actions associated with each IP address, as well as the location, latitudinal and longitudinal location of the IP address and its filter.
 You may copy the IP data to your clipboard by clicking on the Copy icon button.
 You can download or open the IP data as CSV, Excel, or PDF file by clicking the appropriate button.
 The far-right column tells whether or not the IP is filtered out from the counts and why if it is (usually this will be blank).
 In the below image, the first action was filtered out because it was an action caused by Microsoft.